Empire of Japan: Meiji era (1868–1912)

-As writer Albrecht Fürst von Urach comments in his booklet "The Secret of Japan's Strength," published in 1942, during the Axis powers period:
+As writer Albrecht Fürst von Urach comments in his booklet "The Secret of Japan's Strength", published in 1942, during the Axis powers period:

 The rise of Japan to a world power during the past 80 years is the greatest miracle in world history.
 The mighty empires of antiquity, the major political institutions of the Middle Ages and the early modern era, the Spanish Empire, the British Empire, all needed centuries to achieve their full strength.
 Japan's rise has been meteoric.
 After only 80 years, it is one of the few great powers that determine the fate of the world.

 Transposition in social order and cultural destruction

 In the 1860s, Japan began to experience great social turmoil and rapid modernization.
 The feudal caste system in Japan formally ended in 1869 with the Meiji restoration.
 In 1871, the newly formed Meiji government issued a decree called Senmin Haishirei (賤民廃止令 Edict Abolishing Ignoble Classes) giving burakumin equal legal status.
 It is currently better known as the Kaihōrei (解放令 Emancipation Edict).
 However, the elimination of their economic monopolies over certain occupations actually led to a decline in their general living standards, while social discrimination simply continued.
 For example, the ban on the consumption of meat from livestock was lifted in 1871, and many former burakumin moved on to work in abattoirs and as butchers.
 However, slow-changing social attitudes, especially in the countryside, meant that abattoirs and workers were met with hostility from local residents.
 Continued ostracism as well as the decline in living standards led to former burakumin communities turning into slum areas.

-In the Blood tax riots, the Japanese Meiji government brutally put down revolts by Japanese samurai angry that the traditional untouchable status of burakumin was legally revoked.
+In the blood tax riots, the Japanese Meiji government brutally put down revolts by Japanese samurai angry over the legal revocation of the traditional untouchable status of burakumin.

 The social tension continued to grow during the Meiji period, affecting religious practices and institutions.
 Conversion from traditional faith was no longer legally forbidden, officials lifted the 250-year ban on Christianity, and missionaries of established Christian churches reentered Japan.
 The traditional syncreticism between Shinto and Buddhism ended.
 Losing the protection of the Japanese government which Buddhism had enjoyed for centuries, Buddhist monks faced radical difficulties in sustaining their institutions, but their activities also became less restrained by governmental policies and restrictions.
 As social conflicts emerged in this last decade of the Edo period, some new religious movements appeared, which were directly influenced by shamanism and Shinto.